Teddy55Codes/Blog/Posts/24.06/quantum-computing-with-qsharp.md

 \lvert 1 \rangle
 $$

-This is similar to hoe the not gate in boolean algebra works:
+This is similar to how the not gate in boolean algebra works:

 $$
 \lnot X